 Based upon Company experience, the amount of premiums that may become uncollectible and result in a potential loss is not material to the Company's financial position.
-At December 31, 2018 and 2017, respectively, the Company nonadmitted \$6 million and \$8 million of premiums that were over 90 days past due.
+At both December 31, 2019 and 2018, the Company nonadmitted \$6 million of premiums that were over 90 days past due.

-The Company did not have any direct premium written/produced by managing general agents/third-party administrators equal to or greater than 5% of surplus for the years ended December 31, 2018 and 2017, respectively.
+The Company did not have any direct premium written/produced by managing general agents/third-party administrators equal to or greater than 5% of surplus for the years ended December 31, 2019 and 2018, respectively.